 The Farm Service Agency (FSA) offers farm ownership loans, both direct and guaranteed, to family farmers and ranchers.
 These loans can help those who are temporarily unable to get private, commercial credit on their own at reasonable rates and terms.

-Farm Ownership Loans may be used to:
+You may use Farm Ownership Loans to:

 - Buy or expand an existing farm.